 Around 1900, Schloss Eckartsau experienced a renewed upswing under Archduke Franz Ferdinand, who found Eckartsau to be ideal for hunting.
 He refurbished the desolate structure from the ground up and commissioned Anton Umlauft, then imperial and royal director of gardens, to design the landscaped gardens.
 An even plateau was created where ditches once prevailed; the oval form created by these earth deposits is reflected in the curved paths in the park that wind around Schloss Eckartsau.
 The two-row linden allée was integrated into the design as an element of order and now forms the border between the wilderness of the Danube wetlands and the cultivated landscape of the Marchfeld.

 In recent years, cooperation between the Federal Monuments Office and the Donau-Auen National Park has led to the Schlosspark being restored to a state true to its original design, thus making visible once more the idealised depiction of the transition from cultivated to wild landscape.

-All in all, Eckartsau Schloss is a castle that opens many doors: to Austrian history, to the Donau-Auen National Park, to unforgettable events, and to rejuvenating relaxation.
-All these things may be had in close proximity to the metropolitan areas of Vienna and Bratislava, and in close harmony among nature, people and economic activity.
+All in all, Eckartsau Schloss is a castle that opens many doors: to Austrian history, to the Donau-Auen National Park, to unforgettable events and to rejuvenating Relaxation - in close proximity to the metropolitan areas of Vienna and Bratislava and in close harmony among nature, people and economic activity.
 Schloss Eckartsau is indeed a priceless repository of history, knowledge and human experience.